-In underserved communities across the country, KIPP teachers and leaders work every day to help our students build a better tomorrow by preparing them for a life of choices: which college to attend, which career path to pursue, and how to contribute to their communities.
+In underserved communities across the country, KIPP teachers and leaders work every day to help our students achieve their dreams by preparing them for a life of choices: which college to attend, which career path to pursue, and how to use their talents to contribute to their communities and improve the world we all share.

-KIPP currently serves 50,000 students.
-By 2015, KIPP aims to serve 55,000 students, more than double the number served in 2010.
-Over 86 percent of our students are from low-income families and eligible for the federal free or reduced-price meals program, and 95 percent are African American or Latino.
+KIPP currently serves 58,000 students in 162 schools around the country.
+Over 88 percent of our students are from low-income families and eligible for the federal free or reduced-price meals program, and 95 percent are African American or Latino.

 To learn more, view the KIPP Report Card.

-As of fall 2012, 40.2 percent of KIPP alumni who completed eighth grade at KIPP ten or more years ago have graduated from a four-year college.
+As of Spring 2014, 44 percent of KIPP alumni who completed eighth grade at KIPP ten or more years ago have graduated from a four-year college.
 This number is drawn from two KIPP middle schools, the only schools with alumni old enough to have reached this threshold.
-In addition to the 40.2% of KIPP alumni who earned a four-year college degree, 4.4% have earned two-year degrees and 12% are still persisting toward their college degree.
+In addition to the 44% of KIPP alumni who earned a four-year college degree, 5.5% have earned two-year degrees and 12% are still persisting toward their college degree.

 KIPP’s college success rate is greater than the average U.S. college graduation rate—which according to the Pew Research Center’s 2012 analysis is one-third of adults aged 25 to 29—and is four times the national rate of students from low-income communities who earn a bachelor’s degree by their mid-twenties.
 While KIPP students have impressive college results so far, we still have a long way to go to reach our goal of KIPP students graduating college at a rate comparable to their highest-income peers.